SilviaRdgz/dept-case-angular/README.md

 - Animations on scroll, hover, on click
 - Lazyload to improve performance

+Also took a couple of liberties with the design to reproduce animations of the real website and have a bit more fun with it.

 # How to run project

 ## Development server